Calliari/infra-gke-terraform/readme.md

 ##### 4. To create a simple app with the nginx web-host-server.
-  - copy the 3 file to the instance to create the services
+  - copy the 3 file to the instance to create the services/resources
   - `kubectl apply -f deployment.yaml service.yaml ingress.yaml`
   - To check if the ingress is availabke worldwide run `kc get inggress`